TL;DR: GPU Cloud Spot vs On-Demand vs Hyperscaler (May 2026)

 Hyperscalers charge 3-6x more than neo-cloud alternatives for the same GPU hardware.
 AWS H100 on-demand runs ~$6.88/hr.
 Azure charges ~$12.29/hr per GPU on their ND H100 v5 instances.
-On Spheron, the same H100 SXM5 is $2.01/hr on-demand and $0.99/hr on spot.
-That gap is not a temporary anomaly.
+On Spheron, H100 PCIe is $2.01/hr on-demand.
+If you're looking for cheap GPU cloud capacity without stepping down to consumer-grade hardware, that gap is where the savings live.
+It isn't a temporary anomaly either.
 It reflects structural differences in overhead, margin, and business model.

 The GPU Models Covered